Fez, Morocco, June 2013 As part of the sacred music festival, a forum is dedicated…

 Cell Phone of Longing

-I was traveling in Portugal with my husband, Paulo, to research and write an article about Portuguese fado, when I heard from Appellation Magazine of Mary Chesterfield’s death in a car accident.
-After the phone call, we went out and walked through the streets of Lisbon, stricken.
-It was after midnight, which in September can be a very pretty time of the night, when the air is soft and the aqueduct is illuminated like a second moon.
+I was traveling in Portugal with my husband, Paulo, to research and write an article about Portuguese fado, when I received the phone call from Heather at Appellation Magazine telling us of our editor Mary Chesterfield’s death in a car accident.
+Afterward, we went out and wandered through the streets of Lisbon, stricken.
+It was after midnight, which in September can be a very pretty time of night, when the air is still soft and the aqueduct is illuminated like a second moon.
 Moving through crowds of people on the cobbled streets, we passed a church with statues I have always admired.
-It’s not one of the notable or famous churches, but that’s how things are here: on nearly every street corner, and down each alley, there is a piece of something, some part of a whole, which speaks.
+It’s not one of the notable or famous churches, just a neighborhood place, but that’s how things are here: on nearly every street corner, and down each alley, there is a piece of something, some part of a whole, which speaks.

 I looked at the statues hard, as if they had answers.
 As hard as I looked, they remained graceful and certain, full of yearning and devotion.
 How is it, I thought, that we make these things which endure, and then we die?
 It’s so often said that this is the reason we make them, so that something of ourselves will endure after us, but it seems tonight to be so backward, so unreasonable, a kind of dyslexia of the soul.

 I am in Lisbon because of Mary, because she saw something in my work and gave me a chance to carry it a little further.
 I was thinking about this and about the fado.
 Here, I’ve found a form of music that takes all those confusions, these ironies of life, and makes of them a series of notes and a faltering of the voice that is so expressive, it turns the eyes into fountains.